The White Mountain Trail Collective staff is the group that makes it all happen—projects, funding, administrative work, and leadership.

 Glenn has 20+ years of experience working in multiple, creative industries focused on strategy-driven solutions and has developed a fine-tuned, unique approach.
 He consistently delivers innovation that drives relevance, resilience and growth supported by creative, brand-centric strategies.
 Companies and organizations who have benefited range from Disney, DirecTV, Carrera Sport USA, and United Way to City Peanut Shop, Meriwether Cider Company, World Cycle & XC Ski, and State 64.
 Glenn grew up out west, always close to the mountains, and is an avid cyclist and snowboarder trying to ignore an aging body.

-Born and raised in the Boston area, J.D. is a marketing technologist and member of the product team at Blue Green, a small but mighty marketing agency in Cambridge, MA.
+Born and raised in the Boston area, J.D. is a Marketing Technologist and the Head of Product at Blue Green, a small but mighty marketing agency in Cambridge, MA.
 Since 2016, he has worked on and lead a number of client engagements including the likes of TIAA, Clover (Fiserv), Vyze (Mastercard), hayu (NBCUniversal), and the American Cancer Society.
 His work there is vast, but generally revolves around user experience and conversion optimization, through experimentation and analytics.

 Yohann is an AMC Professional Trail Crew alumnus (2004-2006) and the co-founder of the Ragged Mountain Foundation’s Conservation Crew (2013-16) in Connecticut.
 He has spent most of his professional career in education, both in classrooms and the outdoors.
 As an avid climber and hiker, he believes that the outdoors can and should be accessible to all people.